What is the Unlawfully Carry Weapons Law in Texas?

 The law mentions carrying a weapon and being a member of a “criminal street gang.”
 This is a term that is defined in Chapter 71 of the Texas Penal Code.

 Criminal Street Gang means a group of person numbering three or more that all have an identifiable symbol or insignia or a clear leadership structure and this group engages in criminal activity on a regular basis.

 If you are facing an allegation of being a member of a criminal street gang, this is an allegation that can be challenged.
 Contact a criminal defense lawyer.
 I am happy to discuss this as well as all other elements of your defense.

 Which Persons Are Exempt from Unlawfully Carry Law?

 Section 46.15 talks about when the unlawful carry laws do not apply.
 Certain people are exempt from the Unlawfully Carrying Weapons law.
 Not surprisingly, police officers are exempt from the law.
 Police officers, of course, are legally allowed to carry firearms and do carry firearms.
-Other people who are allowed to carry are hunters and fishermen, security officers, members of the military, and others.
+Other people who are allowed to carry are hunters and fishermen, people in the military, certain security officers, and various others.

 How Do CHL Licenses Impact Unlawfully Carrying a Weapon?